akaztp/ble-train-control-system/docs/state-machine.md

 On Action: TrainPosition(trainId, segmentId, enteringSegment) Layout.segments.ForEach(segment)
-      If isSegmentOccupied(segment) // a train in between segments occupies both getSignalLightsIntoSegment(segment).forEach(signal)
+      If isSegmentOccupied(segment) // a train in between segments occupies both getSignalLightsIntoSegment(segment).forEach(segmentId, signalId)
-              >SignalLight(signalId, red), if it is not already and if owned by current device Else
+              >SignalLight(segmentId, signalId, red), if it is not already and if owned by current device Else
-          getSignalLightsIntoSegment(segment).forEach(signal)
+          getSignalLightsIntoSegment(segment).forEach(segmentId, signal)
-              >SignalLight(signalId, green), if it is not already and if owned by current device
+              >SignalLight(segmentId, signalId, green), if it is not already and if owned by current device
 ```

 - Effect: Switch Availability